WakiMak/trentent.github.io-forked/_posts/2017-04-24-citrix-storefront-experiences-with-storefront-customization-sdk-and-web-api.md

 &nbsp;

-At this point we can use the helper methods within the IcaFile.cs. Â To do so, just add &#8220;using Examples.Helpers;&#8221; to the top of the file:
+At this point we can use the helper methods within the IcaFile.cs. Â To do so, just add "using Examples.Helpers;" to the top of the file:

 <img class="aligncenter size-full wp-image-2178" src="http://theorypc.ca/wp-content/uploads/2017/04/Using_Examples.png" alt="" width="640" height="237" srcset="http://theorypc.ca/wp-content/uploads/2017/04/Using_Examples.png 640w, http://theorypc.ca/wp-content/uploads/2017/04/Using_Examples-300x111.png 300w" sizes="(max-width: 640px) 100vw, 640px" />